-Dr Scott J Staniforth, PhD Biomed Sci, Dip Psychotherapeutic Counselling
+Scott Staniforth, BSc, MRes, PhD Biomed Sci, Dip Psychotherapeutic Counselling

-I have been working with individuals and couples therapeutically in variety of settings, including GP practices, charitable organisations, and in private practice at the Jesmond Therapy Centre.
+I have been working with individuals and couples therapeutically in variety of settings, including GP practices, charitable organisations, and in private practice in Newcastle upon Tyne.
 I work as a relational Integrated Psychotherapeutic Counsellor, which means I believe there is power and benefit in many different therapeutic approaches.
 My primary modality is Transactional Analysis, which I use to analyse and understand personality development and interactions.
 I believe in the power of using relationships in therapeutic healing.
-Additionally, I use methods such as sand tray, play therapy, story, imagery & metaphor, and CBT to facilitate therapeutic exploration.
+Additionally, I use methods such as sand tray, play therapy, story, imagery & metaphor, and cognitive behaviour approaches to facilitate therapeutic exploration.

 Thank you for taking the time to look over my profile, while considering whether therapy is for you.
 If you have any questions, do contact me and I will do my best to answer any queries about the service I offer.